How to improve your credit score quickly

 I am always extremely cautious about any service that offers a guarantee to improve your credit rating.
 If you follow the steps outlined above your credit rating should improve in time without the need for such services.
 Having looked at a number of companies that claim to offer you help I was pleasantly reassured by Credit Improver being regulated by the FCA meaning that any complaints made about the service can ultimately be referred to the Financial Ombudsman to consider.

-However Credit Improver are clear on their website that their service is not intended for people who have existing debt problems and issues meeting credit repayments.
+However, Credit Improver is clear on its website that their service is not intended for people who have existing debt problems and issues meeting credit repayments.
 The service is aimed at individuals who have limited or no credit repayment history rather than those who have a history of poor repayment.
 In addition, if you default on any payments to Credit Improver this will obviously have a negative impact on your credit rating.
 So if you meet the criteria outlined on Credit Improver's site then it may be worth considering.

 A simple way to improve your credit score for free

 LOQBOX is a free service that allows you to lock money away each month with a view to improving your credit score.
-Once you have decided on the amount you wish to save each month (Between £20 and £500 a month), LOQBOX will create a 0% loan for the total value.
-So if you were to commit to £20 a month, LOQBOX will create a 0% loan for £240 and each time you pay a monthly repayment, LOQBOX will report it to the three major credit reference agencies, which shows them you can handle credit and which in turn should improve your creditworthiness.
+Once you have decided on the amount you wish to save each month (Between £20 and £200 a month), LOQBOX will create a 0% loan for the total value.
+If you were to commit to £20 a month, LOQBOX will create a 0% loan for £240.
+Each time you pay a monthly repayment, LOQBOX will report it to the three major credit reference agencies, which shows them you can handle credit and in turn should improve your creditworthiness.

 Looking for a financial adviser near you?